unbywyd/postcss-rtl-logical-properties/readme.md

 ## How it works

-This plugin does not replace other plugins such as *rtlcss* or *postcss-rtlcss* - it should be included in your PostCSS plugins before others to replace direction properties with logical properties in the first place.
+This plugin does not replace other plugins such as *rtlcss* - it should be included in your PostCSS plugins before others to replace direction properties with logical properties in the first place.
 By replacing direction properties with logical properties, this plugin helps to reduce the final weight of the CSS file and cover almost 80% of the standard properties.

 ## Usage